mitermayer/atlaspack/docs/rust-migration/epics/plugin-migration-core-plugins/README.md

-# Plugin Migration – Core Engine Plugins — Start Here
+# Plugin Migration – Core Engine Plugins

 Focus: migrate core transformers, resolver, bundlers, packagers, and namer to Rust-backed implementations for the Rust engine, while keeping JS plugins as the public interface and source of truth for behavior.